ALBruzos/ALBruzos.github.io/_pages/about.md

 <img src='/images/TiraFotos_cientifica-col_AliciaLBruzos.png'>

-I truly believe in work/play balance and that’s what I try hard to achieve.
-I love travelling everywhere and anywhere because so, I have visited more countries than years old I am.
-During my spare time, as I cannot be travelling all the time, I enjoy watching films and series or hiking with my friends and my dog Murphy.
-I am both a mountain and sea lover.
+I love science but truly believe in work/play balance and that’s what I try hard to achieve.
+I also love travelling everywhere and anywhere and, in fact, I have visited more countries than years old I am.
+As I cannot be travelling all the time, I enjoy watching series or hiking with my friends and my dog Murphy during my spare time.
+I am both a mountain and sea soul.

 **Personal interests:** `Photography` - `Travelling` - `Movies` - `Tea` - `Graphical Design` - `Surf & Dive` - `Music` - `Science` - `Cultural Exchange` - `Nature` - `Gastronomy` -  `Hiking`